Sunlitspace542/ultrastarfox/README.md

 - Easier creation of wireframe models
 - Kando was involved so you know it's good
 - Matching German Script
-- (not yet, but will be) Starwing title screen
+- (soon to be) Working StarWing title screen

 ## Building